QuestEval: Summarization Asks for Fact-based Evaluation: Experiments

 The first summary $\target\textsubscript{correct}$ is factually consistent with the source document: the predicted answer $Q_A( \target\textsubscript{correct}, q)$ corresponds to the source document answer \emph{Buckingham Palace}.
 The second summary $\target\textsubscript{hallu}$ is factually inconsistent with the source document: the predicted answer $Q_A(\target\textsubscript{hallu}, q)$ \emph{does not} correspond to \emph{Buckingham Palace}.
 Finally, the third summary $\target\textsubscript{incomplete}$ does not answer the question, i.e. $Q_A(\target\textsubscript{incomplete}, q)=\unanswerable$, and is thus incomplete.

 \paragraph{Negative Sampling Effect}

-In Tables~\ref{tab:main_res_cnn} and~\ref{tab:main_res_xsum}, when \texttt{SAFEval} uses a QA model trained without negative sampling (see Section~\ref{subsec:QA_and_QG}), we observe a decrease of performance, from 33.3 to 32.4 on SummEval and from 30.4 to 28.5 on QAGS-XSUM.
+In Tables~\ref{tab:main_res_cnn} and~\ref{tab:main_res_xsum}, when \texttt{QuestEval} uses a QA model trained without negative sampling (see Section~\ref{subsec:QA_and_QG}), we observe a decrease of performance, from 33.3 to 32.4 on SummEval and from 30.4 to 28.5 on QAGS-XSUM.

 In Figure~\ref{fig:distribution_qa_neg}, we report the distribution of the log probabilities for the two QA models, trained with and without negative sampling.
 We can observe that the QA model exposed to the negative sampling during training, has learned to separate better the negative sampled questions (for negative, i.e. red lines, the dashed line is more on the left than the solid line).